 Exposition: This critical angle is close to that for liquid water, because the refractive indices for liquid and solid water are nearly the same.

-Figure 22.6 Orientation of rainbows relative to the observer and the sun.
+Orientation of rainbows relative to the observer and the sun.
+Look toward your shadow to find the rainbow.